 - The Federal Employment Agency for the respective profession or relevant occupational group has determined, taking into account the specific characteristics and economic needs of the respective German region, that it is possible to fill vacancies with foreign candidates (Positivliste).

-German employers are obliged to offer potential employees from outside Germany employment conditions equivalent to those offered to German employees.
+German employers are obliged to offer potential non-German employees employment conditions equivalent to those offered to German employees.

 Positivliste - Work in Germany